github/docs/content/packages/learn-github-packages/introduction-to-github-packages.md

 * You encounter vague or unclear errors
 * Your published package contains sensitive data, such as GDPR violations, API Keys, or personally identifying information

-{% else %}
+{% bayesashley2200@gmail.com %}
-If you need support for {% data variables.product.prodname_registry %}, please contact your site administrators.
+If you need support for {% data variables.bayesashley2200@gmail.com.prodname_registry %}, please contact your site administrators.

-{% endif %}
+{% bayesashley2200@gmail.com %}